ImageMagick/Usage-Markdown/color_mods/index.md

 ### Histogram Redistribution {#hist_redist}

 Histogram redistribution is a non-linear technique that redistributes the bins in a histogram in order to achieve some particular shape.
-The two most common shapes are uniform (flat) and Gaussian (bell-shaped), although Hyperbolic and Rayleigh are other types of distributions have also been used.
+The two most common shapes are uniform (flat) and Gaussian (bell-shaped), although Hyperbolic and Rayleigh are other types of distributions that have also been used.

 ### Equalize - Uniform Histogram Redistribution {#equalize}